-I’m reading the book WAR: As Soliders Really Live It by Sebastian Junger, who also wrote The Perfect Storm.
-It’s an intense look at the lives of the soliders fighting in the most brutal and dangerous areas of Afghanistan, as told by a journalist who spent months in the bunks with these guys.
+I’m reading the book WAR by Sebastian Junger, who also wrote The Perfect Storm.
+It’s an intense look at the lives of the soldiers fighting in the most brutal and dangerous areas of Afghanistan, as told by a journalist who spent months in the bunks with these guys.
 I’ll do a full write up some day, but just wanted to quote sections because much of Junger’s writing can just stand on its own.

 On the difference between Iraq and Afghanistan